Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 3. Synthetic produced chemically.

 According to chemical structuring and medical parameters, there is a division into groups.
-The main ones are:
+The main ones:

 • Cephalosporins,